5 Facts Why Are G Wagons So Expensive In Mercedes

 • G Wagon has adaptive cruise control and blind-spot monitoring technology.

-Engine ability
+3. Engine ability

 G550 implies a 5.5-liter engine, a four-liter V8 twin-turbo engine pushing out a not inconsequential 416 brake horsepower.
-It’s the same engine that Mercedes have used in the S-Class, GLS, and GLA classes since 2017.
+It’s the same engine Mercedes has used in the S-Class, GLS, and GLA classes since 2017.
 The prior version of this car gives it more stability on the road and airiness and space in the cabin.

 They also have a different steering system, permitting modern collision avoidance technology to be deployed.
 The ground-up redesign has also allowed lighter materials, saving £375 off the old car.

-Interior design
+4. Interior design and Prestige

-The current G-Class has the widest range of exterior color choices of all Mercedes, and this combination of white and brown looks the business.
+The current G-Class has the broadest range of exterior color choices of all Mercedes, and this combination of white and brown looks the business.
 The quality of the materials, how it’s all put together, and the technology you find here are very familiar.
 So it’s like they put an S-Class inside a G-class.

 History of G-Wagon